The history of the smile

 ● Clenched teeth were also used as a sign of submission by individuals of a lesser rank when they met dominant members of the group.

-Chimpanzees, our ancestors, are knuckle-walkers, and the mothers carry their young on their back, while they're foraging for food and going from place to place, until they're able to fend for themselves.
+The mothers carry their young on their backs, while they're foraging for food and going from place to place, until the infant is able to walk independently.

 In fact, the closeness between the mother and the child is so great that their skins are in contact most of the time, for the first few years.